Pratikbele21/Avax_MOD3/README.md

     _burn(_msgSender(), amount);
 }
 ```
-the function to burn the token from the owner address by specified amount
+The Function to Burn the Token from the Owner address by Specified Amount.

 * Funtion TransferWithCheck